 Allow guests to take a piece of the experience home with them through small and big party favors.
 Customize trinkets like pens or key chains with your company logo and a positive message.
 You can add “Happy Holidays” or print the theme and year of the event.
 Perhaps offer a day off of work with pay or a gift card to a popular chain store.
 Don’t be stingy, giving anywhere from $50 to $100 (or more) will surprise any guest and leave them eager to return next year.
 It will give them a sense of pride for all of their hard work and dedication.
 Give out at least one or maybe two.
 Mix up giveaways with customized baskets of practical things guests can use.

-Having a festive celebration or mixer will crown you as a people-person, compassionate and giving.
+Having a festive celebration or mixer will crown you not only as a leader, but as a people-person, who’s compassionate and giving.
 Be intentional about the look and feel of your event.
 Don’t forget to place your company logo around the space and add it to party favors.
 The music and food should be main escorts for a good time!
 Have an email list for unexpected guests and sign in method for everyone.
 Everything collectively will help guests recall on your party as a great memory which is exactly what you want.

 Your share matters!
-A humble request to share this via email, Facebook, Twitter, Pinterest.
+Click the buttons to share via email, Facebook and Twitter.
 It’ll only take a minute or less!
-Click the share buttons!